-Toxic Thanksgiving Foods for Pets and Other Safety Tips
+Toxic Thanksgiving Foods for Pets

 With the holidays just around the corner, the Arizona Humane Society wants to remind pet owners about the dangers of many popular turkey day dishes and other important safety tips so our furry friends can have a happy and healthy Thanksgiving!
+Here are some tips on toxic Thanksgiving foods for pets:

 Gobble, Gobble: Many main dishes, such as turkey and ham, often present dangers to our pets because of the butter, garlic and seasonings used during the cooking process.
 Additionally, the high fatty content and bones present dangers such as choking and can also result in vomiting, diarrhea and more.
 It’s best to save the wishbone for two-legged attendees.